 You can place a laptop in a checked bag but, as modern laptops are powered by lithium batteries, the battery must be fitted to the laptop and not be separate.
 Also, spare laptop batteries cannot be placed in your checked luggage although you can take spare lithium batteries for your laptop in your carry on bags.

 If you are going to pack your laptop in your checked luggage make absolutely sure it is packed and padded very well as suitcases do take a pounding in the checked baggage handling system.

 TSA security agents may open your checked luggage during the screening process to check the laptop after it is checked in.

-This is the answer to a passenger’s query, using the TSA’s Twitter service, with regard to taking laptops in checked luggage.
+This is the answer to a passenger’s query, using the TSA’s Twitter service, with regard to taking a laptop in checked luggage.

-My experience with taking a laptop in checked baggage
+My experience of taking a laptop in checked luggage

 Can you use a laptop on a plane?

-There are no restrictions to using a laptop onboard or any portable electronic devices, provided that it is not out or being used during the take-off and landing phase of the flight.
+There are no restrictions on using a laptop onboard or any portable electronic devices, provided that it is not out or being used during the take-off and landing phase of the flight.